John William Boone: Early life

 Boone's mother, Rachel Boone Hendricks (when she married Harrison Hendricks in 1871, she used the Boone surname), worried that her son would find life too difficult without some sort of education.
 Because of this, his hometown of Warrensburg decided to make sure that Boone received an education and paid for him to attend the Missouri School for the Blind where he played the piano for first time.
 After growing bored with his experience there (they tried to teach him to make brooms), Boone's habitual rule breaking (sneaking off at night to listen to piano music at the local barrooms) got him expelled.
 He returned to Warrensburg where he began to wander, playing with local musicians.
 He was actually kidnapped for a time by a gambler and sometime showman, Mark Cromwell, until his step-father, Harrison Hendricks caught up with them in Mexico, Missouri.
-In 1879, Boone was "discovered" by Columbia, Missouri contractor, John B. Lange, Jr., who put Boone on the road, as Blind John.
+In 1879, Boone was "discovered" by Columbia, Missouri, contractor John B. Lange, Jr., who put Boone on the road, as Blind John.
 Only meager financial success was attained until Boone was boarded for two months at the home of George Sampson in Iowa.
 Mrs. Sampson was an accomplished pianist herself and taught Boone how to properly play the great European masters.
 It is said she taught him not only their minds, but their hearts as well.
-Upon his return to Iowa, Lange found his young protege had acquired much new skill, and with the addition of a vocalist, began billing as the Blind Boone Concert Company.
+Upon his return from Iowa, Lange found his young protege had acquired much new skill, and with the addition of a vocalist, began billing as the Blind Boone Concert Company.
 The Company worked hard, traveling from town to town on a whistle-stop like tour.
 They began to acquire fame and fortune, returning to Columbia in 1887 with a large sum of money to deposit in their bank account.
 By the new century, they were among the most popular acts in the country, playing 300-plus dates annually.
 John Lange died in Kansas City in 1916.
 In 1889, Boone had married John Lange's daughter, Eugenia Lange.
-Boone continued on, touring the eastern US in 1919, spending an entire month in New York city.
+Boone continued on, touring the eastern US in 1919, spending an entire month in New York City.
 Upon announcing his retirement from touring in 1924, Boone was described by a Kansas City newspaper as having, "combined talent with hard work to make life worth living."
 Due to financial difficulties brought on by a less than adequate manager, Boone continued to play concerts until the spring of 1927.
 He died of acute dilation of the heart on October 4, 1927, in Warrensburg.
-He was buried at the Columbia Cemetery.
-"Blind Boone, His Early Life and Achievements," Mrs. Melissa Fuell-Cuther, B.S.D., Evangel Pub.
-Society, Robbins, Tennessee, 1918.
+He was buried at the Columbia Cemetery. ".